 If you are attending an Asian Funeral, there are a few rules of etiquette that are very important to follow.
 The burial process of someone who has passed is taken very seriously in Chinese society.
 Asian culture teaches that someone who is buried without the proper funeral customs will bring bad luck and disaster to the family.
 Cremation among traditional Asians is very rare.

-Asian culture uses beauty and respect throughout their funerals services.
+Asian culture uses beauty and respect throughout their funeral services.
 Every detail is covered and has special meaning behind it.
 The traditions they use have been passed from generation to generation to make the end-of-life transition more beautiful.

 What To Expect When Attending An Asian Funeral